Parygithub/NMRMetaboWizard/docs/source/machine_learning.rst

 Machine learning(ML)
 ================

-In ML, algorithms analyze data to learn patterns and make predictions.
+In ML, algorithms analyze training data to identify meaningful patterns and relationships.
+These learned patterns are then used to classify samples and make predictions for new, unseen data.

 Predictor sources
 -----------------